 Google Sheets works wonders with Tableau Public because it allows for Tableau Public to read data from Google Sheets once per day.
 This enables everyone the capability to use an online cloud data source to update their Tableau Desktop dashboards.

-Introduction; In this blog, we will discuss connecting to multiple Google Sheets in one connection and an alternative solution to the purposed workaround found in this knowledge based article provided by Tableau.
-If “large sheets removed” is not sufficient, and you’re willing to break apart your sheets into multiple sheets, we hope you find this article helpful.
+In this blog, we will discuss connecting to multiple Google Sheets in one connection.
+If “large sheets removed” is not sufficient, and you’re willing to break apart your sheets into multiple sheets manually or with an engineer, we will find this article helpful.
+We break apart each element, how it works, and explain how your engineer may begin breaking down the solution.

 Unable to complete action The Google Sheets service reported an unrecognized error when processing this request.
 This file is too large to be exported.